carbonplan/offsets-db-data/README.md

 ## license

 All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed.
-The data associated with this repository are subject to additional [terms of data access](../offsets-db-data/docs/TERMS-OF-DATA-ACCESS.md).
+Data associated with this repository are subject to additional [terms of data access](../offsets-db-data/docs/TERMS-OF-DATA-ACCESS.md).

 ## about us